jfilatow/AI-Playbook/pages/appendix/MYOB-approved-tools.md

 Your request will undergo review and approval from:

-1. **Digital Enablement Team**: Technical feasibility and integration assessment
+1. **AI and Operational Excellence Team**: Technical feasibility and integration assessment
 2. **Cyber GRC**: Security and compliance review
-3. **Tax Team**: Financial and regulatory implications
+3. **Finance Team**: Financial and regulatory implications
 4. **Legal Team**: Contract terms and liability assessment
+5. **Procurement Team**: Contract Governence and Purchasing

 ### Outcome and Next Steps